frank113/art-ml-project1/Multistyle_transfer/README.md

     * You can use the **Style_transfer_keras** project to test how many iteration you need to produce the result you like

-    * To assign different iterations for different style:
+    * To assign different iterations for different styles:

       Go to **block 4** and **13** and do the fllowing edit (`style_iterations = [style1_iteration,style2_iteration,style3_iteration]`)
       ![alt text](https://github.com/frank113/art-ml-project1/blob/master/Multistyle_transfer/Reference/StyleIter1.JPG)